oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 specifying the desired batch response format, either `multipart/mixed` or `application/json`.
 If no `Accept` header is provided, services SHOULD respond with the content type of the request.

-If the set of request headers of a batch request are valid the service MUST return a [`200 OK`](#ResponseCode200OK) HTTP response code to indicate that the batch request was accepted for processing, but the processing is yet to be completed.
-The individual requests within the body of the batch request may subsequently fail or be malformed;
-however, this enables batch implementations to stream the results.

-If the service receives a batch request with an invalid set of headers it MUST return a [`4xx response code`](#ClientErrorResponses) and perform no further processing of the batch request.

 ### <a name="RequestDependencies" href="#RequestDependencies">11.7.2 Request Dependencies</a>